laurenzooz/shopping-list/README.md

 # Shopping list web application
-This is a simple shopping list web application written in JavaScript using Deno runtime, Oak framework, PostgreSQL and Pico.css.
+This is a simple shopping list web application written in JavaScript using Deno runtime, Oak framework, PostgreSQL and Pico.css stylesheet.

 ## Online location
 You can try and use the web application here: https://shopping-list-n0xf.onrender.com/